jordandeklerk/pyloo/README.md

 > ⚠️ **Note**: This project is in active development and not all features from the R package have been implemented yet.
 While the core functionality is available, some advanced features are still being worked on.
 We recommend checking the documentation for the current status of specific features.

 From existing posterior simulation draws, we compute approximate LOO-CV using Pareto smoothed importance sampling (PSIS), a procedure for regularizing importance weights.
-As a byproduct of our calculations, we also obtain approximate standard errors for estimated predictive errors and for comparing predictive errors between two models.
+As a byproduct of our calculations, we also obtain approximate standard errors for estimated predictive errors, enabling robust model comparison and evaluation across multiple models.

 The package implements the fast and stable computations for approximate LOO-CV from: